suryakant54321/accuracyAssess/README.md

 ## accuracyAssess
 Simple python script for accuracy assessment based on confusion matrix.
 This will assist in reporting the accuracy of map making.
+Note:
-Note: The script is under modification for better usabality keep track of README.md/.txt file.
+1) The script is under modification for better usabality keep track of README.md/.txt file.
+2) area estiamtions are only for Landsat data

 ## Example error matrix
 create comma seperated file (csv)